frankc60/clrlg/README.md

 # clrlg

-Console Color Logging with timers and other functionality.
+Color Logging with timers and other functionality to the console.

 ## Getting Started

 Require the clrlg inside your node app, and then use it instead of the standard console.log.
 Give more meaning to your console output, by adding colors, and timers.

 ### Installing